Delaware Art Museum: Helen Farr Sloan Library

-Two separate libraries opened in the new Delaware Art Center building in 1938: one centered on the collection of Howard Pyle, and the other centering on Samuel Bancroft, Jr. and his collections of Victorian books and books on Pre-Raphaelite painting.
-In 1978 Helen Farr Sloan donated the collections of her husband, the John Sloan Manuscript and Library Collection.
+Two separate libraries opened in the new Delaware Art Center building in 1938: one centered on the collection of Howard Pyle, and the other on Samuel Bancroft, Jr.'s collections of Victorian books and works on Pre-Raphaelite painting.
+In 1978, Helen Farr Sloan donated the collections of her husband, the John Sloan Manuscript and Library Collection.
 A consolidated library opened in 1985 in the new Pamela and Lammot du Pont Copeland wing and was named in honor of Mrs. Sloan.
 It contains over 30,000 volumes and 1,000 boxes of personal papers, photographs and other material related to John Sloan, Samuel Bancroft, Jr. and Howard Pyle and his students.
-It recently acquired a copy of The Flower Book by Edward Burne-Jones.
 In 2009, the museum received the M.G.
 Sawyer Collection of Decorative Bindings, which contains over 2,000 volumes.
+In 2012, the library acquired a copy of The Flower Book by Edward Burne-Jones.

 Copeland Sculpture Garden

 The nine acre sculpture garden behind the museum includes nine large sculptures and an old reservoir converted into a labyrinth.

 Highlights include the 13-foot-tall bronze Crying Giant by Tom Otterness and Three Rectangles Horizontal Jointed Gyratory III by George Rickey, which moves in the wind.

 Joe Moss is represented by a sound sculpture which modifies and distorts nearby sounds.